mango-basket/mango-meta/docs/devjournal.md

 # 21-12-2025

 - [x] handle not just literals, but anything that evaluates into ints/bools for optimizations
-  - [x] bug: spans arent calculated accurately when constant folding happens
+  - [x] bug c1: spans arent calculated accurately when constant folding happens

-- [ ] bug: variable allocation dead assembly when there are no locals
+- [x] bug c2: variable allocation dead assembly when there are no locals

 - [ ] dead code analysis (on the ast)
   - [ ] unused variables/functions; remove unused declarations